-This topic introduces the Parallel and Hybrid packet reporting modes for multi-touch devices.
-In Windows 8 and Windows 8.1, there are two supported ways of reporting multi-touch data to the system: Parallel mode or Hybrid mode.
+Starting with Windows 8, the reporting of multi-touch data to the system is supported in two ways: Parallel mode or Hybrid mode.
 The vendor-supplied HID report descriptor differs, depending on the mode that was selected.

 In Parallel mode, devices report all contact information in a single packet.
 Each physical contact is represented by a logical collection that is embedded in the top-level collection.
 This logical collection contains all the usages that the device supports for each contact (for example, X, Y, and Pressure).
 When taking advantage of Parallel mode, each of the logical collections must be identical.
 Because the device generally reports fewer contacts than the maximum, the number of contacts that are reported in a parallel packet should be communicated either in the Contact count usage or by setting NULL values for all invalid contacts in a packet.